LucasPimentel123/ReciMe-Coding-Challenge/README.md

 ##### Claude (Claude 3.5 Sonnet)

+- Assisted in writing and structuring configuration files, including `application.yml` and `application-test.yml`.
 - Guided the construction of dynamic queries using Spring Data JPA Specifications and `CriteriaBuilder`, including multi-join queries with conditional filters. (`RecipeSpecification`).

+##### Cursor

+- Used autocomplete with `Tab` to accelerate writing of boilerplate code and to assist with generating simple logic or repetitive tasks directly in the editor.